the-dreemurrs/trollSpeak/README.md

 v0.6.1 - fixed a bug in eridan's quirk.

 v1.0 - all of the beta trolls have been added. some issues with capitalization have been fixed. not all possible puns have been added yet; these will come in future updates.

+v1.1 - more puns added for equius and vriska.